jedisct1/libsodium-doc/advanced/salsa20.md

 Internally, Salsa20 works like a block cipher used in counter mode.
 It uses a dedicated 64-bit block counter to avoid incrementing the nonce after each block.

+The extended-nonce construction XSalsa20 is generally recommended over raw Salsa20, as it makes it easier to safely generate nonces.

 ## Usage

 ```c